wso2-attic/ballerina-integrator/README.md

 ### Deploying on Docker

-Services can be packaged and deployed as Docker containers as well.
-You can use the [Ballerina Docker Extension](https://github.com/ballerinax/docker) (provided in the Ballerina Platform) which provides native support for running Ballerina programs in containers.
+You can package and deploy services as Docker containers if necessary.
+You can use the [Ballerina Docker Extension](https://github.com/ballerinax/docker) (provided in the Ballerina Platform) to provide native support to run Ballerina programs in containers.
 You just need to add the relevant Docker annotations to your listener endpoints.

-- In our `order_mgt_service.bal` file, we need to import `ballerinax/docker` and add the `@docker:Config` annotation to the listener endpoint as shown below to enable Docker image generation when building the service.
+- In the `order_mgt_service.bal` file, you need to import `ballerinax/docker`, and add the `@docker:Config` annotation to the listener endpoint as shown below to enable Docker image generation when you build the service.

 ##### order_mgt_service.bal
 ```ballerina